rory-stock/300dtd-website-assessment/docs/Development.md

 ### Sunday 25th August

 Deployment to Laravel Forge.
 I decided to use Laravel Forge as it gives a simple and easy way to deploy Laravel projects.
 Having it automatically redeploy when changes are pushed to Github is super useful.
 DNS is managed through Cloudflare.
 It took a bit of time to get the SSL certificate working properly but the site is now fully working and live.
-It can be accessed at [rorystock.com](https://rorystock.com).
+It can be accessed at <a href="https://www.rorystock.com/" target="_blank">rorystock.com</a>.
 The site is run on a Digital Ocean droplet by Laravel Forge.

 Screenshot of the live site:
 ![Website screenshot](images/image43.png)<br>